Kinect Star Wars: Development and release

 Microsoft Studios had planned to develop a Star Wars game since early in the development of the Kinect system.
 Kudo Tsunoda, creative director for Kinect, said of this decision: "It's one of those things where you can see how the unique parts of Kinect can bring to life the fantasy of being a Jedi in a way no other game console or media can do."
 The release of the game was formally announced at the Electronic Entertainment Expo on June 6, 2011, where the first gameplay trailer and portions of the game were shown.
 A social media application was released for iOS, Android, and Windows Phone mobile devices.
 It combined Twitter and Facebook feeds on the game in the style of the Star Wars opening crawl.

 Craig Derrick was LucasArts' lead producer on Kinect Star Wars.
 The visuals of the animation were augmented in such a way to make the Jedi fighting techniques appear realistic because according to Derrick "What we found early in development is that no one wants to look like 'Star Wars kid' in front of their friends."
 It was the last game to be published by LucasArts.

 Five individual downloadable content pieces are available.
 The first, a podracer piloted by an adult Anakin Skywalker, is only available through a promotion with Brisk.
 Select bottles of iced tea feature a Microsoft M-Tag barcode which can be scanned by the Kinect to unlock the podracer.
 The remaining four consist of playable characters in different modes: a Snow Rancor, a Korriban Rancor, bounty hunter Aurra Sing and Jedi Master Kit Fisto.
 It was released worldwide on April 3, 2012.
-A limited-edition console bundle was launched alongside the game with the Xbox 360 S set designed to look like R2-D2.
-The bundle included the console with a 320 GB hard drive, a white Kinect sensor and the gold controller modeled after C-3PO.
+A limited-edition console bundle was launched alongside the game with the Xbox 360 S set designed to look like R2-D2 with a blue ring of light.
+The bundle included the console with a 320 GB hard drive, a white Kinect sensor and the gold wireless Xbox 360 controller modeled after C-3PO.
 The bundle was sold for a MRP of $449.99 in the United States and £349.99 in the United Kingdom and is the first custom Xbox 360 bundle to be released.